Netanyahu defiant amid bribery allegations

 The next legislative elections are scheduled for November 2019.

-Mr Netanyahu heads a fragile coalition, but on television, he appeared confident the allegations would not spur new elections.
+Mr Netanyahu heads a fragile coalition, but he appears confident the allegations will not spur new elections.